 The Santa Fe Chief

-The trans-USA train journey which David took to Hollywood was later described, with a hint of cynicism, in ‘Bring On The Empty Horses’:
+The first trans-USA train journey that pre-fame David took to Hollywood was later described, with a hint of cynicism, in ‘Bring On The Empty Horses’:

 On 22nd February, the Nivens made their brief stop-over in Chicago, where Hjördis was subjected to what must be the worst smörgåsbord joke in human history.